 We want to be a community of people who GO - we want to take action with our faith and not be complacent.
 We look to go into the world to bring the hope of Jesus, to make a difference, to be reconcilers, to be life-givers, help others discover Jesus and grow in their faith.

 Meets: Large Group Tuesday 8:00pm, usually in the Mezzanine Lounge (Student Center 3rd floor)

 Contacts: Cru staff: Chris Swanson (Chris.Swanson@cru.org), student leaders (cruservants)

-Cross Products is the most "normal" co-ed Christian a cappella group at MIT!
-We exist to glorify God through music and our lives, and to tell others about the ways that He has changed us.
+Cross Products, the most "normal" a cappella group at MIT, is MIT's only Christian a cappella group!
+(Co-ed) We exist to glorify God through music and our lives, and to tell others about the ways that He has changed us.
 We are each products of the cross of Jesus Christ!

 Part of our vision is to reflect God's heart for all people.
 On spring break every year, we travel to a different part of the country and sing at schools, churches, nursing homes, homeless shelters, and the like.
 In the MIT and Boston areas, you might find us singing with groups from other colleges, caroling in Lobby 7, or rocking out at our big semester concert!

 The MIT Gospel Choir exists to spread the gospel of Jesus Christ through song.
 We hold free concerts at MIT at the end of each term and also sing at other events and churches during the semester.
 We consider ourselves a close-knit, fun-loving, and unique family, one that looks out for each member’s spiritual and general well-being.
 We are excited for the upcoming school year, and the possibilities that God has in store for our group.